-Dash cams record footages and stores them in portable memory (SD or Micro SD) cards.
-The greater the storage capacity of the memory card used, the longer time it would take to capture and record footages.
+Dash cams record footage and store them in portable memory (SD or Micro SD) cards.
+The greater the storage capacity of the memory card used, the longer time it would take to capture and record footage.

 Dash cams, according to their specification, can accept a varying limit of memory card sizes.
 Hence, it is important to purchase a dash cam that accepts higher storage capacities.
 If an SD card of less memory is used for a dash cam, it would continually overwrite and delete current files in a bid to save new ones.